<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 New SaaS applications are introduced every month, claiming to make work more productive and life more comfortable.
 They are easy to adopt and quick to put to work, so anyone can do it.
 We no longer have to wait for the expert IT guys to choose, evaluate and install the apps before giving us the green light to use them.
 We are independent and do what it takes to get the job done.

-That’s all good unless you are in IT and have to handle the offboarding of employees leaving the company.
+That’s all good… unless you are the IT guy and have to offboard those employees from those applications.

-You then need to figure out what apps have been signed up and/or used by the employee, what access permissions you must revoke and what company data lies in those apps and should be deleted and returned to the safety of the corporate infrastructure.
+You then need to figure out which apps that employee signed up for and used.
+What access permissions do you revoke?
+What company data sits in those apps?
+What should be deleted?
+What should be returned to the safety of the corporate infrastructure?

 That’s why we’ve put together this Employee Offboarding Checklist for IT.
 Your simple guide of the must-have steps that need to get done when employees move on.